 - 1. Partner with Health and Medical Services to provide a safe environment for students with allergy concerns. - 2.
-Remove from classrooms during meal service any students with airborne food allergies. - 3.
-Allow students with health or medical concerns to eat in approved designated area with adult supervision provided physical distancing and sanitation protocols are maintained in accordance with district policy. - 4.
+Allow students with health or medical concerns to eat in approved designated area with adult supervision provided physical distancing and sanitation protocols are maintained in accordance with district policy. - 3.
 Understand Nutrition Services can provide safe, allergen-free meals to students receiving curbside meals, but not to all students in classrooms.